openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

-# Convert ONNX* RNNT to the Intermediate Representation {#openvino_docs_MO_DG_prepare_model_convert_model_onnx_specific_Convert_RNNT}
+# Convert ONNX* RNNT to the Intermediate Representation (IR) {#openvino_docs_MO_DG_prepare_model_convert_model_onnx_specific_Convert_RNNT}

-This instruction covers conversion of RNN-t model from [MLCommons](https://github.com/mlcommons) repository.
-Before converting into IR PyTorch model need to be exported into ONNX.
-In order to that follow the steps below.
+This instruction covers conversion of RNN-T model from [MLCommons](https://github.com/mlcommons) repository.
+Follow the steps below to export a PyTorch* model into ONNX* before converting it to IR:

 **Step 1**.
-Clone RNN-t PyTorch implementation from MLCommons repository.
-In order to pull only RNN-t model without full repository make a shallow clone.
+Clone RNN-T PyTorch implementation from MLCommons repository.
+Make a shallow clone to pull only RNN-T model without full repository.
 If you alreade have a full repository skip this and go to **Step 2**:
 ```bash
 git clone -n https://github.com/mlcommons/inference rnnt_for_openvino --depth 1
 cd rnnt_for_openvino